 The struggle is real

-„It’s exciting, being crazy in a safe environment such as Berlin.
-Israelis have to be in constant fear about the war, the danger and the fanaticism around them.
-Sarah impresses me as a growing artist, following her vision and her passion. „Fear is the root of any cause of suffering.
+„It’s exciting, being wild in a safe environment such as Berlin.
+Israelis usually have to be in constant fear about the war, the danger and the fanaticism around them. growing artist, following her vision and her passion. „Fear is the root of any cause of suffering.
 Not just in this movie…“. △“ We came back to the movie, she seemed excited about this role in particular.
+Sarah impresses as a